European Emigrant

 Our Work

-We are an inheritance genealogy company that handles cases where the decedent or a parent was born in the Soviet Bloc (Bloc).
+We are an inheritance genealogy company that specializes in researching deceased persons with Soviet Bloc heritage.
 Bloc countries were Communist until 1990 and are shown in pink and red:

-We are an inheritance genealogy company that handles cases where the decedent or a parent was born in the Soviet Bloc (Bloc).
+We are an inheritance genealogy company that specializes in researching deceased persons with Soviet Bloc heritage.
 Bloc countries were Communist until 1990 and are shown in pink and red:

 Example: A Lithuanian Case